 6. Can I get deported for indecent exposure?

 Still, immigration law is in a constant state of flux, and rules change.
 Non-U.S. citizens who have been accused of any sex offense should hire a skilled lawyer right away.
-A lawyer would fight to get the charge dropped or lessened to an offense that poses no risk to the alien’s resident status.
-Learn more about Nevada criminal defense of immigrant laws.
+A lawyer would fight to get the charge dropped or lessened to an offense that poses no risk to your resident status.

-Indecent exposure comprises exposing a person’s privates irrespective of whether the motivation is sexual.
-In contrast, open or gross lewdness (NRS 201.210) refer to sexual acts, specifically:
+Indecent exposure comprises exposing your privates irrespective of whether the motivation is sexual.
+In contrast, open or gross lewdness (NRS 201.210) refers to sexual acts, specifically:

 - having sexual relations in a place where the public may see, or

 - having non-consensual sexual relations not involving penetration14